csoroz/CIPs/CIP-1694/README.md

 (each associated with a pair of Ed25519 credentials) that are collectively responsible for **ensuring that the Constitution is respected**.

-Though it **cannot be enforced on-chain**, the constitutional committee is **only** supposed to vote on the constitutionality of governance actions and should be replaced (via the **no confidence** action) if they overstep this boundary.
+Though it **cannot be enforced on-chain**, the constitutional committee is **only** supposed to vote on the constitutionality of governance actions (which should thus ensure the long-term sustainability of the blockchain) and should be replaced
+(via the **no confidence** action) if they overstep this boundary.
 Said differently, there is a social contract between the constitutional committee and the actors of the network.
-Although the constitutional committee could reject certain governance actions (by voting 'no' on them), they should only do so when those governance actions are in conflict with the Constitution.
+Although the constitutional committee could reject certain governance actions (by voting 'No' on them), they should only do so when those governance actions are in conflict with the Constitution.

 For example, if we consider the hypothetical Constitution rule "The Cardano network must always be able to produce new blocks",